sensor-dream/APIVOF/guidelines/list-info/n-packs-in-system-fedora-34.md

 ```
 Эпоха        : 1
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : JavaScript runtime
+Short desc    : JavaScript runtime
 URL          : http://nodejs.org/
-Лицензия     : MIT and ASL 2.0 and ISC and BSD
+License      : MIT and ASL 2.0 and ISC and BSD
-Описание     : Node.js is a platform built on Chrome's JavaScript runtime
+Descript     : Node.js is a platform built on Chrome's JavaScript runtime
              : for easily building fast, scalable network applications.
              : Node.js uses an event-driven, non-blocking I/O model that
              : makes it lightweight and efficient, perfect for data-intensive